 Answer: Distance from Makai Darwaza from Fateh Darwaza= 12 × 110 = 1320 m.

-Q1: Have you recently read or heard about any country attacking or going to war with another country?
+Q1: Have you read or heard about any country attacking or going to war with another country in the early 2000s?

-Answer: Yes, recently the USA had attacked Iraq.
+Answer: Yes, in the early 2000s, the USA attacked Iraq.

 Q2: Find out what was the reason for this war.

 Q3: What kind of weapons were used in this war?

 Answer: USA launched airstrikes using harmful missiles.

 Q4: What kind of destruction was caused because of this?

 Answer: The commander of the Iranian force was killed, and many buildings were damaged.